LK64076007A/LK64076007A.github.io/_posts/2017-06-03-Posting-to-a-Githubhosted-Jekyll -blog-on-iOS.md

 [![](/images/BlogpostingtoGithubhostedJerkyblogoniOS1.png)](/images/BlogpostingtoGithubhostedJerkyblogoniOS1.png)

 The text all gets written first in [Drafts](https://itunes.apple.com/us/app/drafts-quickly-capture-notes-share-anywhere/id905337691?mt=8&uo=4&at=11l4RT).
-When writing the test should always come first.
+When writing the text should always come first.
 Titles, tags, and images are a distraction; they can and should be addressed later.
 Also, [Drafts](https://itunes.apple.com/us/app/drafts-quickly-capture-notes-share-anywhere/id905337691?mt=8&uo=4&at=11l4RT) is a universally great place to put any text, and those fragments can later turn into posts, making it the perfect place to start.

 From [Drafts](https://itunes.apple.com/us/app/drafts-quickly-capture-notes-share-anywhere/id905337691?mt=8&uo=4&at=11l4RT), the text is sent to [Workflow](https://itunes.apple.com/us/app/workflow-powerful-automation-made-simple/id915249334?mt=8&uo=4&at=11l4RT).